M-Files/Developer-Portal/APIs/COM-API/Searching/SearchConditions/index.md

 Detailed below are methods of creating individual [SearchCondition](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SearchCondition.html) objects.
 These are typically combined into a collection of [SearchConditions](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SearchConditions.html) before being [executed against the vault](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectSearchOperations.html).

-<p class="note">When using the Vault Application Framework, the <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/">MFSearchBuilder</a> class can be used to more easily construct otherwise-complex search conditions.</p>
+When using the Vault Application Framework, the <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/">MFSearchBuilder</a> class can be used to more easily construct otherwise-complex search conditions.
+{:.note}

 ## Excluding deleted items